 Explain to students that the story or plotline of a play can't move forward unless there is a conflict with urgency.
 A play's urgency is the reason the problem needs to be resolved-and, for the purpose of a 5- to 10-page MiniPlay, resolved quickly.
 After going over the key terms at the top of this "Identify the Conflict and the Ticking Clock" handout, ask students to complete the scaffolded prompts.
-Remind students that their MiniPlay must fit the theme "teamwork" by discussing the ways that a team is made up of individual people that work together.
+Remind students that their MiniPlay must fit the theme Embracing Change by discussing the ways change can affect the lives of characters or the course of events.
 By the end of the activity, students will have generated at least three "ticking clocks" that they can turn into a full plot diagram.